 If you are using any version earlier than PowerPoint 2002, you will still benefit from this article since I’ll explore third-party

 Whichever version of PowerPoint you use, try this quick exercise:

 - First of all, you need a bloated presentation to start with.
 That’s easy – as I already suggested, insert a few (maybe a dozen)

+megapixel photos inside your PowerPoint presentation.
 Resize the photos to be no larger than the slide area.
 Save the file.

 - Then check the size by summoning the Properties dialog box.
 PowerPoint 2007 users can choose Office button | prepare | Properties.
 This brings

-brings up the Document Properties pane, and you need to again choose Document Properties | Advanced Properties as sahown in Figure 1.
+up the Document Properties pane, and you need to again choose Document Properties | Advanced Properties as sahown in Figure 1.

 Figure 1: Select Advanced Properties